 Parts of a Plant

 Using this passport, students explore our Conservatory to find seven different plants and learn about plant parts and function.
 This resource is great for our younger visitors.
 Allow 30 to 45 minutes for this activity.
 Find the passports at the front information desk.
+Passports are not available during the Season's Greenings holiday show.
+Look for the holiday plant hunt instead.

 Plant Explorer's Field Journal - Conservatory

 Using this guide, students explore the Conservatory and learn about the U.S. Exploring Expedition (1838-42) during which scientists collected both living plants and pressed specimens and discover plants from around the world to include three plants descended from the Expedition.
 This resource is recommended for readers of all ages.
 Allow 45 minutes to one hour for this activity.
 Find the field journals at the front information desk.
+This journal is not available during the Season's Greenings holiday show.
+Look for the holiday plant hunt instead.

 Plants and Food

 Using this passport, students explore our Conservatory to learn where many of our foods come from and discover which part of the plants we eat.
 This is a great resource for our younger visitors.
 Allow 30 - 45 minutes for this activity.
 Find the passports at the front information desk.
+Passports are not available during the Season's Greenings holiday show.
+Look for the holiday plant hunt instead.

 How Plants Work Curriculum